-We measured the diffuse reflectance spectra of all air-dried ≤ 2 mm soil samples with the Labspec® vis-NIR spectrometer (Malvern Panalytical, Boulder, Colorado, USA) following the protocols described in ?.
+We measured the diffuse reflectance spectra of all air-dried $\leq 2 \text{ mm}$ soil samples with the Labspec® vis-NIR spectrometer (Malvern Panalytical, Boulder, Colorado, USA) following the protocols described in Viscarra Rossel et al. (2016).
 The spectral range of the spectrometer is 350 to 2500 nm.
 Due to the low signal-to-noise ratio at the start and end of each spectrum, for our analysis, we kept only spectra in the range between 380 and 2450 nm.
-As the spectra are highly collinear, to reduce redundancy in the data, we re-sampled them to a resolution of 10 nm.
-The measurements were performed with the instruments high intensity contact probe (PaNalytic, Boulder, Colorado, USA), and a Spectralon® white reference panel was used for calibration once every 10 measurements.
+As the spectra are highly collinear, to reduce redundancy in the data, we resampled them to a resolution of 10 nm.
+The measurements were performed with the instrument's high intensity contact probe (Malvern Panalytical, Boulder, Colorado, USA), and a Spectralon® white reference panel was used for calibration once every 10 measurements.

-For the modelling and interpretation, we first transformed the reflectance (R) spectra to apparent absorbance, using $A = \log{10}(1/R)$, and then used the Savitzky-Golay method with a window of size 7, a quadratic polynomial and first derivative ? to remove baseline effects and to improve the signal-to-noise ratio.
-To visualise the spectra, we further fitted each reflectance (R) spectrum with a convex hull and computed the deviations from the hull (?).
-These continuum removed (CR) spectra help to visualise the characteristic absorptions, more clearly than the Savitzky-Golay first derivatives (SG1Der) absorbance spectra.
+For the modelling and interpretation, we first transformed the reflectance (R) spectra to apparent absorbance, using $A = \log{10}(1/R)$ , and then used the Savitzky-Golay method with a window of size 7, a quadratic polynomial and first derivative method (Savitzky and Golay, 1964), in order to remove baseline effects and to improve the signal-to-noise ratio.
+To visualise the spectra, we further fitted each reflectance (R) spectrum with a convex hull and computed the deviations from the hull (Clark and Roush, 1984).
+These continuum removed (CR) spectra help to visualise the characteristic absorptions more clearly than the Savitzky-Golay first derivatives (SG1Der) absorbance spectra.